phaserjs/phaser/README.md

 * If the Mouse was over a Sprite and you then clicked it, it would dispatch another Over event.
 This is now surpressed if the Over event has already been dispatched previously (thanks @McFarts #2133)
 * InputHandler.pointerOver could fail to return anything in some instances, now always returns a boolean.
 * Tween.onLoop would be fired when a Tween repeated and Tween.onRepeat would be fired when a Tween looped.
 These are now reversed to fire correctly (thanks @vladkens #2024)
+* Text with lineSpacing set wouldn't apply the lineSpacing to the final line of text in the Text string, or to text with just single lines.
+This could lead to incorrect height calculations for further layout and unwanted padding at the bottom of Text objects (thanks @Lopdo #2137)

 ### Pixi Updates